StreetLamb/rojak/README.md

 - [`weather`](examples/weather/): A straightforward example demonstrating tool calling and the use of `context_variables`.
 - [`mcp_weather`](examples/mcp_weather/) An example demonstrating connecting to MCP servers and executing tools through them.
-- [`pizza`](examples/pizza/) A complete example demonstrating using multiple agents to assist users in ordering food.
+- [`pizza`](examples/pizza/) A comprehensive example showcasing the use of multiple agents with human-in-the-loop interventions to help users seamlessly order food.

 # Understanding Rojak’s Architecture